openshift/machine-config-operator/docs/MachineConfiguration.md

 The operating system used to first boot a machine is platform dependent.
 For example, on AWS AMIs are used to bring up EC2Instances.
 But for day-2 updates of the cluster, the MachineConfigDaemon uses the `OSImageURL` to fetch new operating system during updates.
 An example for OSImageURL is `quay.io/openshift/$CONTAINER@sha256:$DIGEST`.
 The digest is required to ensure there are no race conditions.

-When combining multiple MachineConfig objects, OSImageURL field is ignored from all the MachineConfig objects except the one defined by Openshift.
+When combining multiple MachineConfig objects, the last non-empty OSImageURL field is used.
+In general though, this is only expected to be set by the release payload and not cluster administrators.